 Visit Employment Resources for developing job skills, seeking employment options, and exploring support tools and services.

 Friends of the Library News

-SECOND SATURDAY USED BOOK SALE from 10 am to 3 pm on Saturday, July 8th.
-Click HERE for flier.
+- SECOND SATURDAY USED BOOK SALE - Saturday, December 8 from 10 a.m. to 3 p.m.
+Click HERE for the flier

 A photocopy machine is available to patrons who wish to copy materials.
 Copy machine users are advised that there are restrictions on copyrighted materials.
 Any violation of copyright is the responsibility of the copy machine user.